mattmakai/fullstackpython.com/content/pages/examples/flask/flask-helpers-make-response.markdown

         return [r.to_dict() for r in resources]

     def _export(self, collection):
-        """Return a CSV of the resources in *collection*.

-        :param list collection: A list of resources represented by dicts
-        """
         fieldnames = collection[0].keys()
         faux_csv = ','.join(fieldnames) + '\r\n'
         for resource in collection: